The-Marcy-Lab-School/Express-ToDo-List-3-Fullstack/README.md

 # Full Stack To-Do-List

 ## Project Overview
-The purpose of this Problem Set is to merge your work from your previous To Do List labs.
 You will build an MVC To-Do list that has Front-end views as well as RESTful API routes.
 Your app must be connected to a Postgres Database.
 Depending on the type and the path of the request, your Express App should either render a view or some JSON data.
 From your Front-end, you can either make form requests or make AJAX requests to your backend.
 This will be a Full-stack application where a user can interact with the Server through a Front-end GUI

 ### App Requirements